x-lin/data-vis/README.md

 # About this project
 This project is aimed at visualizing relationships between multiple models and thus providing the means to quickly browse through the interconnections between different resources.
-At present time, the project will focus on providing visualizations on data attained through JIRA and JAMA interfaces.
-The project is currently under development.
+At present time, the project will focus on providing visualizations on data attained through JIRA and Jama interfaces.
+This project is currently under development.

 # Modules
 Currently, the project consists of two modules: